 • She is a hardcore biker and a regular at the Sturgis Bike Rally.
 She rode her Marauder “motorcycle” to and from the annual event in South Dakota once, but has attended it on seven occasions.

 • She looks forward to time spent with her three-year-old grandson, who she says is “the light of my life.”

-Some fun facts about Eileen:
+Some fun facts about Megan:

-Some fun facts about Tiana:
+Some fun facts about Catherine: